rizvanua/ionic2-threejs/README.md

-Ionic 2 App Base
+Ionic 2 Three js  App
 =====================

-This is the base template for Ionic 2 starter apps.
+This is Ionic 2 apps.

 ## Using this project